 Drosophila: In the previous example, we calculated the expected proportion of the different types of fusions based on the ancestral, and most common, karyotype inferred in the Habronattus clade.
-However, across the entire clade, a variety of karyotypes exist.
+However, across the entire clade, a variety of karyotypes must have existed.
 We envision the primary use of equation [4] will be to calculate the expected proportion of fusions that are SA-fusions across large clades.
 We can do this by employing a biologically realistic Markov model of possible fusions and fissions (figure 2), and leveraging stochastic mappings (Huelsenbeck, Nielsen, and Bollback 2003; Revell 2012) generated under such a model to extract the proportion of time that lineages in a clade spent with each possible chromosome number and sex chromosome system.
 These proportions can then be used in conjunction with equation [4] to generate a weighted sum that describes the expected proportion of all observed fusions that are SA-fusions (figure 3).
 The resulting expected value can then be compared to the observed proportion of SA-fusions inferred from the stochastic mappings.
 An additional advantage of this approach is that it can incorporate uncertainty in both ancestral state reconstructions and phylogenetic history.
 To illustrate this approach, we analyzed data from Drosophila.

 In the analysis below we used a dated ultrametric phylogeny of Drosophila from a recent study of genome size evolution (CITE Carls Underreplication paper).
-We use chromosome number and sex chromosome system data from the same paper and a comparative genomic analysis of 11 Drosophila species (CITE Schaeffer 2008 polytene...).
+We used chromosome number and sex chromosome system data from the same paper and a comparative genomic analysis of 11 Drosophila species (CITE Schaeffer 2008 polytene...).
 This yielded a dataset consisting of 120 species with a diploid number ranging from 6 to 12.
 The sex chromosome system of eleven of the species was NeoXY while the remainder were XY.
 We performed 1000 stochastic mappings using the make.simmap function in the R package phytools (CITE Liam).
 Stochastic mapping was accomplished using a transition matrix that matches the Markov model presented in Figure 2.
-We performed a number of preliminary analyses where we assessed the impact of: 1) the prior placed on the root of the tree and 2) the inclusion of ρ.
+We performed a number of preliminary analyses where we assessed the impact of: 1) the prior placed on the root of the tree and 2) the inclusion of ρ (figure 2).
 We found that our results where qualitatively the same under all evaluated conditions.
 The results we present are based on fixing the root of the tree with a diploid number of 12 and an XY sex chromosome system, and including the parameter ρ in the model.
 The prior on the root of the tree is supported by comparative genomic studies (CITE that same polytene paper Schaeffer).
 The inclusion of ρ is based on our concern that some species may harbor an undocumented neoXY.
 We found that including ρ in the model elevated our estimate of the proportion of SA fusions but not sufficiently to change the interpretation of the results.

 Across our 1000 stochastic mappings we find that the average number of SA fusions observed is 4.49 and that this equates to a proportion of 0.155 (credible interval 0.12 – 0.22).
 Using our formula as described above we also calculated the expected proportion of SA fusions.
 The mean expected SA fusion proportion was 0.43 (credible interval 0.42-0.44).
 Comparing these distributions (figure 4) we find that they have zero overlap and that the empirical dataset shows far fewer SA fusions than would be expected by chance.